nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

     checkLoadedPortalAppsUpdated(): Promise<Array<string>>;

     /**
-     * Prefetch resources of given App/plugin.
+     * Prefetch resources of a given App / plugin.
 This is useful if you know which apps you will have to load
      * in the future and want to minimize the loading time.
      */
     prefetchResources(pluginName: string): Promise<void>;